CmrCrabs/NEA/paperwork.typ

 == Additional Features
 If given enough time I would like to implement the following:
-- Swell @Empirical-Spectra, the waves which have travelled out of their generating area @Empirical-Spectra.
+- Swell, the waves which have travelled out of their generating area @Empirical-Spectra.
 - Further post processing effects, such as varying tonemapping options and a toggleable bloom pass
 - A sky color simulation, as this would allow the complete simulation of a realistic day night cycle for any real world ocean condition.
 - LEADR environment reflections, based on the paper by the same name (Linear Efficient Antialiased Displacement and Reflectance Mapping)